Road Safety – Florida’s Move-Over Law

 Certain other states and territories lack laws about slowing down when passing vehicles parked on the shoulder, regardless of whether or not they’ve implemented a move-over law.

-Move Over, America! is a group which advocates for the implementation of move-over laws across the entire nation.
+Move Over, America! is a group that advocates for the implementation of move-over laws across the entire nation.
 The partnership was founded in 2007 and has the backing of the National Sheriffs’ Association, the National Safety Commission, and other road safety coalitions.
 Move Over, America! documents news regarding move-over laws and new legislation.
 The group also creates awareness campaigns with the goal of protecting safety officers nationwide.

 The next time you’re driving in Florida, remember to do the right thing when you see a stopped emergency vehicle and move over.